SubleXBle/Fail2Ban-Report/Docs/installer-setup.md

 ## ⚙️ What the Installer Does

-### Checks requirements
+### ✅ Checks requirements
-Ensures you are root and verifies required commands (awk, jq, curl, git).
+Ensures you are root and verifies required commands (`awk`, `jq`, `curl`, `git`).

-### Collects user input
+### 📝 Collects user input

-Where to download/clone the source (default: ~/Fail2Ban-Report-latest)
+- Where to download/clone the source (default: `~/Fail2Ban-Report-latest`)

-Where to install the Web-UI (default: /var/www/html/Fail2Ban-Report/)
+- Where to install the Web-UI (default: `/var/www/html/Fail2Ban-Report/`)

-### Downloads the latest source
+### ⬇️ Downloads the latest source

-Uses git to clone or update the repository from GitHub.
+Uses `git` to clone or update the repository from GitHub.

-### Installs the Web-UI
+### 🌐 Installs the Web-UI

-Copies files to the chosen web directory.
+- Copies files to the chosen web directory.

-Sets ownership to www-data:www-data.
+- Sets ownership to `www-data:www-data`.

-### Installs the Backend
+### 🛠 Installs the Backend

-Creates required directories in /opt/Fail2Ban-Report/.
+- Creates required directories in `/opt/Fail2Ban-Report/`.

-Copies backend scripts and configuration files.
+- Copies backend scripts and configuration files.

-Adjusts paths in scripts for JSON logs and blocklists.
+- Adjusts paths in scripts for JSON logs and blocklists.

-Makes scripts executable.
+- Makes scripts executable.

-Sets up cronjobs (optional)
+### ⏰ Sets up cronjobs (optional)

-Asks if you want cronjobs for backend automation.
+- Asks if you want cronjobs for backend automation.

-Lets you choose the interval (5, 10, 15, or 30 minutes).
+- Lets you choose the interval (5, 10, 15, or 30 minutes).

-Installs cronjobs for:
+- Installs cronjobs for:

-fail2ban_log2json.sh
+  - `fail2ban_log2json.sh`

-firewall-update.sh
+  - `firewall-update.sh`

-### Final Summary
+### 📊 Final Summary
 At the end, you’ll see:

-✔ Source directory
+- ✔ Source directory

-✔ Web-UI path
+- ✔ Web-UI path

-✔ Backend path
+- ✔ Backend path

-✔ Cronjob status
+- ✔ Cronjob status

-✅ Example Installer Output
+## ✅ Example Installer Output

 After a successful run, you will see: